 Assisted living communities may not advertise themselves as a specialized Alzheimer's facility unless they have the additional Alzheimer's certification.
 Alternative names which are frequently used are memory care or memory support instead of using the term Alzheimer's in the facility descriptive.
 This can be confusing for families.

 What families need to know is that if the facility is unable to demonstrate that they possess a licenses number and an Alzheimer's certification number, then they are probably not certified in Alzheimer's care.

 After having your loved one properly diagnosed by a qualified

 doctor, or a memory disorder center, consider following these

-steps before choosing a memory care facility:
+steps before choosing an Alzheimer's care facility:

 1. Make sure that the facility is licensed and accredited.

 kinds of Assisted Living Facilities.
 Make sure the one you choose